top of page

 3. Explore courses and institutions that offer strong welcoming structures

 Not all institutions are the same.
-Some have strong accessibility hubs, mentoring, groups for students with disabilities, induction activities.
+Some have strong accessibility hubs, mentoring, groups for students with disabilities, and induction activities.
+Research, visit, and talk to accessibility coordinators.

 4. Think about structured support from the first semester